MaxxRK/vanguard-api/README.md

 Checkout `test.py` for a quickstart example it will:
 - Login and print account info.
 - Print out Holdings.
-- Place a market order for 'INTC' on the first account in the `account_numbers` list
+- Place a dry run market order for 'INTC' on the first account in the `account_numbers` list
 - Print out the order confirmation